Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > 4 equations and 4 unknowns - #ST - 24/10

  >In the morning first you put your socks on and you put your shoes on.
 In the evening you have to do in the opposite order.
-Don’t try and take your socks off without taking your shoes off  #iL - 23/10
+Don’t try and take your socks off without taking your shoes off  #IL 23/10

 > The solution to all technical problems, switching off and switching on again
 > “What’s the best way to revised for Number Theory”?
 > Not to build a set of real numbers…
-> - #NW - 24/10
+> #NW - 24/10

 > Suppose I am trapped on a desert island and don’t have a calculator
 > If I do it in two ways those two ways are the same… long winded way of saying that there’s only one way to do things
-> - #AM - 27/10
+> #AM - 27/10

 > It wasn’t just all about triangles and Pythagoras - #AM - 29/10